 - 2 whole bay leaves

-Entire dish can be made 1-2 days ahead of time.
-Simply cover and cool room temp; then chill in fridge until ready to reheat.
+Entire dish can be made 1-2 days ahead of time: cover and cool room temp.
+Chill in fridge until ready to reheat.

 Pork Ragu is delicious served with noodles/pasta, mashed potatoes, or rice.

 - Carbohydrates: 16.3 g